Updated Tutorial on Starvalleyweather.com

 There are links to weather information including not only forecasts issued from the Weather Forecast Office in Riverton, WY but other types of more numerically derived prognostic tools.
 Also available are both radar and satellite data and surface observations.

 One other area of interest is my weather blog.
-The blog will evolve with time.
-But the primary goal is to focus on weather forecasting and observing in and around Star Valley WY.
+The primary goal is to focus on weather forecasting and observing in and around Star Valley WY.
 It will provide a means of enhancing the flow of weather info, particularly during periods of hazardous conditions both winter and otherwise.